Key Takeaways

 Set Owwlish Lesson Completed as your trigger.
 Add the Filter for the final lesson.
 Then connect these Zapier actions in sequence:

-For a visual walkthrough of how this Zapier workflow is built, this tutorial walks through the full setup step by step.
+For a visual walkthrough of how this Zapier workflow is built, this tutorial covers the full setup step by step.

 Cons of the Google Slides Method

 No verification.
-The certificate is a static PDF.
-There is no unique credential ID, no public verification page, and no QR code.
-An employer or institution cannot confirm the document is genuine.
-Anyone can edit a PDF and a recipient has no way to prove it is authentic.
+The certificate is a static PDF with no credential ID, no public verification page, and no QR code.
+Employers cannot confirm it is genuine.

 No LinkedIn sharing.
-Learners cannot add the certificate to their LinkedIn profile in one click.
-They would need to manually upload the PDF as a media attachment, which most learners do not do.
+Learners cannot add the certificate to LinkedIn in one click.
+Most never manually upload a PDF.

-Paid Zapier plan still required.
-Despite using free Google tools, the multi-step Zap still requires a paid Zapier plan.
-The cost savings compared to Wauld are minimal, while the setup complexity and limitations are significantly higher.
+Paid Zapier still required.
+Despite using free Google tools, this still needs a paid Zapier plan.

-For simple online course certificate needs with a very small learner base, this method works.
-For anything professional, scalable, or verifiable, it falls short.
+For very small course creation needs, this method works.
+For anything professional or scalable, it falls short.

 Method 3: Bulk CSV Upload in Wauld

 No automation needed here.
-This is the best route for cohort-based courses, past completions, or any situation where you want to review learners before issuing.
+This is the best route for cohort-based courses, past completions, or any situation where you want to review recipients before issuing digital credentials.

-Step 1: Export your list of learners who completed the online course from Owwlish.
+Step 1: Export your list of students who completed the online course from Owwlish.
 Include name, email, and completion date.

 Step 2: Format the list as a CSV with column names matching Wauld's certificate fields.

 Step 3: In Wauld, open Bulk Issuance and upload the file.
-Map each column to the corresponding field on your certificate design.
+Map each column to the corresponding certificate field.

 Step 4: Preview one certificate to confirm data mapped correctly.
 Then send.
 Wauld emails a personalized, verifiable credential to every recipient at once.

 Run this at the end of each cohort or once a week.
-The process handles any volume, from ten learners to ten thousand, in exactly the same number of steps.
+The process handles any volume, from ten students to ten thousand, in exactly the same number of steps.

 Uploading a CSV of course completions for bulk certificate issuance in Wauld